-Applicant must respond to a written MBOH request within 10 working days.
+Applicant must respond to a written MBOH request (including but not limited to any email request) within 10 working days.
 Failure to do so may result in the Application being deemed ineligible for that funding round.

 Applicant must proceed according to the timeframe identified in the Implementation Schedule.
 Adjustments of up to 60 days are acceptable.
 Any changes in the Implementation Schedule greater than 60 days must be submitted in writing with justification to MBOH within 10 business days of the change.
 Any changes not reported or not approved may jeopardize the credits.
 If the schedule is more than 60 days behind and has not been updated as stated above, a late fee will be assessed.
 See Fee Schedule.